 This article is the second in a four-part series focused on strategic priorities for public power.

 In the nascent days of the sustainability movement, most electric utilities focused specifically on the impact of their operations on the environment.
-More traditional topics like air and water pollution, or the efficient utilization of natural resources, were given a renewed focus as companies strived to be more “green.”
+More traditional topics, like air and water pollution, or the efficient utilization of natural resources, were given a renewed focus as companies strived to be more “green.”

-With the creation and expansion of the societal sustainability agenda, many public power utilities have moved to reduce their carbon footprint, either by integrating new technologies with their existing generation or by developing, procuring, or constructing renewable generation.
+With the creation and expansion of the societal sustainability agenda, public power utilities have moved to reduce their carbon footprint, by integrating new technologies with their existing generation or by developing, procuring, or constructing renewable generation.
 However, despite measurable progress, utilities can find themselves on the wrong side of public opinion, particularly around the sector’s contribution to climate change.

 As shown in Figure 2, key steps in a sustainability-driven organizational transformation include: